xzwthu/GASNet/readme.md

 - Dataset-C and Dataset-D (Volume-level annotation) are from MosMed. which consists of 856 CT volumes with COVID-19 related findings as well as 254 CT volumes without such findings.
-50 COVID-19 cases have voxel-level annotations of lesions by experts, which forms Dataset-C. The rest of the data, consisting of 254 healthy volumes and 806 COVID-19 volumes excluding 50 voxel-level labeled samples, forms Dataset-D. The diagnosis results of the CT volumes can
+50 COVID-19 cases have voxel-level annotation of lesions by experts, which forms Dataset-C. The rest of the data, consisting of 254 healthy volumes and 806 COVID-19 volumes excluding 50 voxel-level labeled samples, forms Dataset-D. The diagnosis results of the CT volumes can